-When we had discharged our cargo here, and were loaded again, we left this fruitful land once more, and set sail for Montserrat.
-My traffic had hitherto succeeded so well with me, that I thought, by selling my goods when we arrived at Montserrat, I should have enough to purchase my freedom.
-But as soon as our vessel arrived there, my master came on board, and gave orders for us to go to St. Eustatia, and discharge our cargo there, and from thence proceed for Georgia.
-I was much disappointed at this; but thinking, as usual, it was of no use to encounter with the decrees of fate, I submitted without repining, and we went to St. Eustatia.
-After we had discharged our cargo there, we took in a live cargo, (as we call a cargo of slaves.)
-Here I sold my goods tolerably well; but, not being able to lay out all my money in this small island to as much advantage as in many other places, I laid out only part, and the remainder I brought away with me net.
-We sailed from hence for Georgia, and I was glad when we got there, though I had not much reason to like the place from my last adventure in Savannah; but I longed to get back to Montserrat and procure my freedom, which I expected to be able to purchase when I returned.
-As soon as we arrived here, I waited on my careful doctor, Mr. Brady, to whom I made the most grateful acknowledgements in my power, for his former kindness and attention during my illness.
+When we had discharged our cargo here and were loaded again, we left this fruitful land once more, and fet fail for Montferrat.
+My traffic had hitherto fucceeded fo well with me, that I thought, by felling my goods when we arrived at Montferrat, I should have enough to purchase my freedom.
+But as foon as our vessel arrived there, my master came on board, and gave orders for us to go to St. Eustatia, and discharge our cargo there, and from thence proceed for Georgia. much disappointed at this; but thinking, as usual, it was of no use to encounter with the decrees of fate, I submitted without repining, and we went to St. Euftatia. had discharged our cargo there we took in a live cargo, (as we call a cargo of flaves.)
+Here I fold my goods tolerably well; but, not being able to -lay out all my money in this this small island to as much advantage as in many other places, I laid out only part, and the remainder I brought away with me neat.
+We failed from hence for Georgia, and I was glad when we got there, though I had not much reason to like the place from my last adventure in Savannah; but I longed to get back to Montferrat and procure my freedom, which I expected to be able to purchase when I returned.
+As foon as we arrived here I waited on my careful doctor, Mr. Brady, to whom I made the most grateful acknowledgments in my power for his former kindness and attention during my illness.